 “The greatness of America lies not in being more enlightened than any other nation, but rather in her ability to repair her faults”Alexis De Tocqueville

-This book is arguably one of the most quotable books about America ever published.
+Democracy in America is arguably one of the most quotable books about America ever published.
 Written shortly after the war for independence, this book takes a comprehensive look at the American experiment while it was still in its infancy.
-What Tocqueville finds is a society drastically altered by the democratic spirit.
-Not only has political life changed in the states; economic, social, and cultural life have also been deeply altered by the wave of democratization.
+What Tocqueville finds is a society whose political, economic, social, and cultural life have been deeply altered by democratization.
 As he contrasts life in the United States to that of the aristocratic society in France, Tocqueville makes a powerful case for democracy.

 Democracy in America remains one of the most heavily annotated books on my shelves, and I find myself continually referring back to its most stirring passages, long after I finished the class in which it was assigned.